Scroll down to see the Code.

-If you believe a journalist has breached MEAA’s Journalist Code of Ethics, you should lodge a written complaint stating:
+If you believe a journalist has breached MEAA’s Journalist Code of Ethics, you should lodge a written complaint using these downloadable forms:

-The letter should be addressed to: the CEO, MEAA, PO Box 723, Strawberry Hills, NSW 2012 or via email firstname.lastname@example.org Once the MEAA CEO receives your letter, the CEO will refer it to the National Ethics Panel (see below).
+The letter should be addressed to: Chief Executive, MEAA, PO Box 723, Strawberry Hills, NSW 2012 or via email firstname.lastname@example.org Once the MEAA chief executive receives your letter, the chief executive will refer it to the National Ethics Committee (see below).

 N.B.
 Only journalist members of MEAA are bound by MEAA’s Journalist Code of Ethics.
-MEAA can undertake no action or investigation if allegations are made against individuals who are not MEAA members.
-Complaints about non-MEAA members should be taken up with the appropriate media employer and/or media industry group.
+MEAA can undertake no action or investigation about allegations that are made against individuals who are not MEAA members.
+Complaints about non-MEAA members should be taken up with the appropriate media employer and/or media industry body (see above).

 Under MEAA’s rules, all members of MEAA’s Media section are bound by MEAA’s Journalist Code of Ethics (first adopted in 1944, reviewed and updated in 1984 and subject to a major review between 1994 and 1999 resulting in a new code of ethics being instituted in February 1999).

-Complaints brought against MEAA members for Code violations are investigated by MEAA’s National Ethics Panel.
-The Panel consists of nine MEAA financial members and four members of the general public.
-The Panel members are appointed by MEAA’s biennially-elected National Media Section committee.
+Complaints brought against MEAA members for Code violations are investigated by MEAA’s National Ethics Committee.
+The Committee consists of nine MEAA financial members and four members of the general public.
+The Committee members are appointed by MEAA’s biennially-elected National Media Section committee.

-A MEAA member commits an offence if found guilty of any violation and/or refusal to observe the Code, or failure to obey a summons to attend a meeting of the Panel and failing to supply the Committee with a reasonable explanation for non-attendance.
+A MEAA member commits an offence if found guilty of any violation and/or refusal to observe the Code, or failure to obey a summons to attend a meeting of a Complaints Panel and failing to supply the Committee with a reasonable explanation for non-attendance.

 If guilty, the member may be liable to any of these penalties: warning, reprimand, fine (maximum $1000), membership suspension (for up to one year) and expulsion from membership.

-The Panel does not accept anonymous or oral complaints.
-It has the right to refuse to receive, investigate or make a decision upon any complaint which, in the opinion of the majority of Panel members, does not come within the provisions of the Journalist Code of Ethics, or which is vexatious, frivolous or trivial.
+The Committee does not accept anonymous or oral complaints.
+It has the right to refuse to receive, investigate or make a decision upon any complaint which, in the opinion of the majority of Committee members, does not come within the provisions of the MEAA Journalist Code of Ethics, or which is vexatious, frivolous or trivial.

-If a complaint requires investigation, the National Ethics Panel chair has eight days to convene a Complaints Panel of three members of the National Ethics Panel – at least one must be a general public member.
+If a complaint requires investigation, the National Ethics Committee chair has eight days to convene a Complaints Panel of three members of the National Ethics Committee – at least one must be a general public member.
 The chair will advise the complainant that the complaint has been received and advise the member of the nature of the complaint.

 The Complaints Panel will consider the complaint and can dismiss the complaint without further action; attempt to mediate; or seek further information.
 It can also have the parties appear personally before it.
 The parties can call witnesses who can be examined or cross-examined.